Dechrissen/hstk/README.md

 - [Windows installer](https://github.com/UB-Mannheim/tesseract/wiki)
     - make sure you install the executable in this location exactly: `C:\Program Files\Tesseract-OCR\tesseract.exe`
 - [Linux instructions](https://tesseract-ocr.github.io/tessdoc/Installation.html)
-    - no special installation instructions; just install via your distro's package manager
+    - no special installation instructions; just install via your distro's package manager (on Debian, that's `sudo apt install tesseract-ocr`)
     - ensure something like the following is added to your PATH or `.bashrc`:
     ```
     export TESSERACT_PATH="/usr/bin/tesseract"
     export TESSDATA_PREFIX="/usr/share/tesseract-ocr/5/tessdata/"
     ```
-    - `tessdata` might be somewhere slightly different, so just make sure it matches the actual location
+    - `tessdata` might be somewhere slightly different, so just make sure it matches the actual location on your machine

 ## Installation
 Clone this repository (or fork your own copy, then clone that).